Tools and Materials

 How Does a Portable Dishwasher Work?

-We’ll give you the general steps for connecting, using and storing a portable dishwasher or compact dishwasher, but exact steps vary depending on your model.
-Use this portable dishwasher how-to a guide, but read your manual and follow the installation, operation and safety instructions specific to your model.
+Use the general tips for setting up a portable dishwasher or compact dishwasher below as a guide, but read your manual and follow the installation, operation and safety instructions for your specific model.

 Preparing to Hook Up a Portable Dishwasher